Friday afternoon, a Haltom City family will go to court and argue to end a loved one's life.

 "It's sort of like piling on at this point, these are all considerations that speak against the hospital taking the action that it has," he said.

-the Munoz family's attorneys said that JPS, being represented in court by the district attorney's office, is ignoring another state law that supersedes the one requiring life sustaining efforts for pregnant patients.
+In court documents the Munoz family's attorneys said that JPS, being represented in court by the district attorney's office, is ignoring another state law that supersedes the one requiring life sustaining efforts for pregnant patients.

 The county will defend it's decision and the Munoz family will argue for their loved one's right to die, but the decision will lie in the judge.